ramapinnimty/CS5704-SE-Vault/README.md

 ## Instructions

 Download the .zip file from the backup folder.
 Alternaltively, you can choose to clone.
-Then unzip the file and install the requirements
+Then unzip the file and install the requirements.

-The official Google Drive link is here.

 - Step 1: To avoid any conflicts, we recommend using a virtual environment.
 You can create one by using the commands specified below.
 ```